smb-it-coder/2024/Javascript/index.md

  - HighOrder Function
  - Map vs weakMap
  - Object.freeze() vs const
+ - Pure Function in javascript
+ - How to test a function a having dependency to other b and c function
  - Dependency Inversion Principle vs Dependency Injection Principle using example of type script
  - let vs const vs var
  - Write a program for Singlton design pattern